GuruCharan94/gurucharan94.github.io/_posts/2019-05-01-getting started with the secure devops kit for azure (azsk).md

 You can head over to the Azure Portal and navigate to the Log Analytics Workspace and see that the scan results are also pushed to the Log Analytics workspace that was configured.
 [It usually takes around 30 minutes on your first scan for the scan results to show up in Log Analytics](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-data-ingestion-time).
 The subsequent results show up much faster.

-**Pro Tip**
-The built-in visualization of the log analytics shows only the baseline controls for the last 3 days.
+**Pro Tip :** The built-in visualization of the log analytics **shows only the baseline controls for the last 3 days**.
 Base line controls are the most important security controls that ensure a decent basic level of security.

-To match the results in the .csv file you have to edit the workspace and specifically modify the queries across every blade and specifically remove the `where TimeGenerated > ago(3d)` and the `IsBaselineControl_b == true` parts from the query.
+To match the results in the .csv file you have to edit the workspace and specifically modify the queries across every blade and specifically remove the **`where TimeGenerated > ago(3d)`** and the **`IsBaselineControl_b == true`** parts from the query.
 You can also add / remove / edit the blades to customize the AzSK Solution for Log Analytics.

 ![AzSK-Edit-Queries](/assets/images/AzSK/Edit-AzSK-Queries.png)